moolen/thesis/README.md

 Run the app with `node app.js`, for development run `gulp watch` so the styles & js gets compiled on the fly.

-Now you can point your browser to `localhost:3000` (or whatever you configured in your config.js).
+Now you can point your browser to `localhost:3000` (or whatever you configured in your config.js) to see that the page is rendering.

-### Known issues

-#### Running behind Reverse-Proxy
-We're using Websockets and we have to proxy the request to the node-instance.
-He're is a sample configuration for Apache using `whitedesk.local` as our domain.
-Be sure to have the `mod_proxy` and `mod_proxy_wstunnel` modules enabled.
+You should run the node app behind a reverse-proxy and add an virtual-host entry to your webserver configuration.
+The following example uses apache2.4 with mod_proxy and mod_proxy_wstunnel.
+The Application runs at whitedesk.local:80 and forwards the traffic to localhost:3000 (the node instance).

 ```
 <VirtualHost whitedesk.local:80>